Which Country’s Residents Have the Most Tattoos?

 Who Has Tattoos?

 A variety of factors come into play when looking at the details.
-Survey respondents encompassed women and men, city dwellers and small-town residents, the well-educated, and the less well-educated.
-People of all ages from all walks of life have tattoos, but let’s take a closer look at the numbers.
+Survey respondents encompassed women and men, city dwellers and small-town residents, the well-educated and the less well-educated.
+People of all ages from all walks of life have tattoos.
+Let’s take a closer look at the numbers.

 Many people are cautioned against getting tattoos, with “you’ll regret it when you’re older” serving as a constant refrain from worried parents.
 Surprisingly, 72 percent of those polled claimed they don’t have any regrets about getting a tattoo.

 According to a survey conducted by Market Research Future, the tattoo removal industry will reach $4.8 billion by 2023.
 Those most likely to splurge on tattoo removal are Danes, Swedes and Israelis, who average a respective 37 percent, 38 percent, and 38 percent on the “why did I do that?” scale.
 The least likely to have their tattoos removed are Italians and Greeks, coming in at 15 percent and 18 percent in terms of regrets.